Jerrysuper123/eventfulAPI/README.md

 # eventful API
 This is a restful API, designed using Node js (express) and Mongodb.
-It is mainly used to connect to the its front-end web app, built using React.
+It is mainly used to connect to its front-end web app, built using React.